Streampunk/dynamorse-deprecated/README.md

     $(npm bin)/dynamorse

 Connect to the user interface via a web browser.
 By default, the UI runs on port `8000`, so use http://localhost:8000/red.
 The NMOS Node API runs on port `3001` be default, so connect in another tab with http://localhost:3001/x-nmos/node/v1.0/.
-Alternatively, connect over HTTP from a another browser.
+Alternatively, connect over HTTP from a another browser on a different computer.

 The choice of available nodes is provided down the left-hand-side.
 Each node is self-describing - click on it and it describes what it is and how to configure it in the info panel on the right-hand-side.
 Drag nodes out into the central flow designer panel and link them together by joining output ports to input ports.